-Snow White was based on the fairytale by the brothers Grimm.
+Snow White and the Seven Dwarfs was based on the fairytale by the brothers Grimm.

-The Hollywood movie industry mockingly referred to it as "Disney's Folly" while it was in production.
+While it was in production, the Hollywood movie industry mockingly referred to it as "Disney's Folly".
 Walt Disney had to mortgage his house to help finance it.

 The film premiered on December 21st 1937.
 It was the first animated feature filmed in Technicolor.